 If you just started personal branding on social media, you’re probably not that interested in automating your activity.
 But as soon as you produce more content, become more visible and active, these tools will be a great way to save time.
-Try Zapier, IFTTT, Buffer or Hootsuite to automate your social media processes.
+Take a look at our article on the best affordable social media tools that can help you automate your social media tasks.
 You may even find it especially helpful in terms of your content distribution – planning and publishing your posts and articles.

 If you don’t get your work organized, you’ll get lost!
 For some people, Google Calendar works perfectly and is enough.
-But if you’re not among it’s admirers, fortunately there are other tools in this world.
+But if you’re not among its admirers, fortunately, there are other tools available.
 Tools that’ll help you plan your activities, divide them into projects, on daily or monthly basis, and will change your workflow for the better.
 For organizing your tasks and getting motivated to do your work, we would recommend Wunderlist or ToDoIst.
 You can consider them your personal assistants in getting things done.
 Time to wipe away your sticky notes!

 image source: churchm.ag

 Personal branding requires being creative and producing a lot of quality content – so it’s normal that from time to time you may find yourself a bit uninspired.
 Buzzsumo helps you find highly loveable content and shows you how often and how willingly some articles/posts were shared.
 Answer The Public is a free visual keyword research & content ideas tool, showing you what is being typed into searched using Google’s search engine.

 You should also follow trends on social media to simply see what is hot, and what is not – and obviously try to follow the former path.
 Google Trends will show you what actually rides a trending wave.
 And Sotrender Trends, being prepared every month by Sotrender’s research team, is a great source of creative insights based on the social media activity of tons of brands over numerous categories in the UK.